 Lufthansa First Class Via Avianca LifeMiles

-While we might not all get celebrity treatment like the Private Suite in LAX offers, flying Lufthansa first class out of Frankfurt is still out of this world.
-The toughest part about booking it is that they don’t release space to partners until 14 days from departure (if not even closer in) and the massive surcharges.
+While we might not all get celebrity treatment like the Private Suite in LAX offers, flying Lufthansa first class out of Frankfurt is still out of this world, and pretty close.
+The toughest part about booking it is that they don’t release space to airline partners like Avianca until 14 days from departure.

-While you can’t do anything about the availability, you can avoid the surcharges by booking your one-way flight to Europe with 87,000 Avianca LifeMiles.
-A great redemption rate plus no surcharges is just the ticket.
+While you can’t do anything about the availability, you can book your one-way flight to Europe with 87,000 Avianca LifeMiles, making it a great redemption rate with no added surcharges of note.

 We’ll try to avoid turning this into a love letter but let’s just review what the experience includes.
 We’ll start with the lounge/on the ground: